Francis Nixon (bishop)

 Francis Russell Nixon (August 1803 – 7 April 1879) was a British Anglican bishop who served as the first Bishop of Tasmania, Australia.
+See L. Robson, 'A History of Tasmania', Vol. I, OUP, Melbourne, 1983.

 Early life and ministry

 Nixon was the son of Robert Nixon, a priest and amateur painter of North Cray, Kent.
 Nixon was educated at the Merchant Taylors school and St John's College, Oxford, graduating Bachelor of Arts (BA) and subsequently Oxford Master of Arts (MA) and Doctor of Divinity (DD).
 He was ordained priest in 1827 (the year of his graduation), becoming chaplain at Naples and afterwards held the perpetual curacies of Sandgate and Sandwich.
 While addressing a public meeting at Canterbury, his eloquence brought him to the notice of William Howley, Archbishop of Canterbury, who appointed him one of the Six Preachers at Canterbury Cathedral.
 In September 1840 he preached a sermon in the presence of the archbishop, which was published with notes in the same year.